 How do you make fruit pie filling from scratch?

 You need three basic ingredients: fruit, sugar, and cornstarch.
 Many fruit pies are also made with lemon juice or vinegar.
-Beyond that are optional flavorings such as cinnamon or vanilla.
+Optional flavorings such as cinnamon or vanilla are also available.

-Some fruit has to be cut into pieces, like apples and peaches.
-Then all you have to do is mix together the ingredients and you have a homemade fruit pie filling.
+Some fruit, like apples and peaches, has to be cut into pieces.
+Then, all you have to do is mix together the ingredients, and you have a homemade fruit pie filling.

 Love pie?
 Try these recipes!